-5-10(C)(1) The building height shall not exceed the following heights, determined by the distance cardinally south from the northern property line as shown in Table 5-10-1, or angle plane equivalent, or the maximum building height allowed by the zone district, whichever is less.
-Distances in Table 5-10-1 have been calibrated to a 32 degree angle that allows 1 hour of Winter Solstice sunlight that hits at least 2 feet up on a southern-facing wall located 10 feet from the property line.
-Distances from the northern property line that are not whole numbers are rounded down.
+5-10(C)(1) The building height shall not exceed the relevant heights shown in Table 5-10-1 or the maximum building height allowed by the zone district, whichever is less.
+The building heights in the table were determined based on the distance cardinally south from the northern property line and an angle plane of 32 degrees angle that allows 1 hour of Winter Solstice sunlight to hit at least 2 feet up on a southern-facing wall located 10 feet from the property line.
+Distances from the northern property line that were not whole numbers were rounded down, unless the decimal was .9 or more, in which case they were rounded up.
+Table 5-10-1: Solar Rights Maximum Building Heights Distance Distance Maximum Maximum from from Building Building Northern Northern Height, ft.
+Height, ft.
+Lot Line, ft.
+Lot Line, ft.